hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 The price of the derivative in the end node is calculated with the **optionValue** function.
 For call option it would be *max(S-X,0)* for a put option *max(X-S,0)*, where *X* is the strike of the option.
 The following algorithm takes the number of steps in the tree as parameter and an option definition.
 Option has a property called **TimeToExpiry** which is the value between the purchase date of the option and the maturity in days.
 This time is then divided by the number of steps to obtain **deltaT** the time interval of a single step.

-First we will create **BinomialPricing** object which holds all the parameters of our pricing model.
+First we will create **BinomialContext** object which holds all the parameters of our pricing model.
 There parameters are calculated using the CRR model - that is up and down stock movement is calculated from the volatility, as well as the technical probabilities *p_up* and *p_down*.

 The technical probability (**p**) is determined as **p_up**.
 We have also defined **p_down** as *1-(p_up)* just to simplify the computations.